aroberge/friendly/docs/source/index.rst

 .. warning::

     This is pre-alpha software, currently in development.
+We're focusing on breadth of coverage (i.e. the number of Exceptions explained in simple language) over quality of code and its documentation.
+    However, everything included should work.

 More info to be added soon.
+But, please, see the Design section for a description of the goal of this project, in particular, the section on "Verbosity".

 .. toctree::
    :maxdepth: 2